Gear4music (Holdings) plc

 Own-brands

-We operate a strict supplier code of conduct that all of our own-brand suppliers are signed up to, detailing our rigorous expectations and requirements in relation to:
+We operate a strict supplier code of conduct that all our own-brand suppliers are signed up to, detailing our rigorous expectations and requirements in relation to:

-During these inspections we carry out extensive checks and produce written ‘factory inspection’ reports that are shared with the managers and/or owners of the facilities, and include formal recommendations to be actioned where appropriate.
+Furthermore, we conduct our own independent inspections of third-party facilities involved in the manufacture of our products.
+Nominated members of our Own-brand Procurement Team are trained to complete the checks.
+During these inspections we carry out extensive checks and produce written ‘factory inspection’ reports that are shared with the managers and/or owners of the facilities and include formal recommendations to be actioned where appropriate.
+We will stop using any factories that fail to meet the standards that we set.

 Checks include:

 Between the first publication of our policy in September 2017 to Covid lockdowns in March 2020, we had conducted 40 factory inspections.
-Responses to our factory inspections to date have been positive.

-Chief Executive Officer
+Andrew Wass Chief Executive Officer 24 June 2024 |

-Chief Commercial Officer
+Gareth Bevan Chief Commercial Officer 24 June 2024 |

-Chief Financial Officer
+Chris Scott Chief Financial Officer 24 June 2024 |